dirigible-io/dirigible-io.github.io/help/architecture.md

 ![Dirigible Design Time and Runtime](images/ide_workbench_perspective.png){: .img-responsive }

-After the creation of the cloud application, it gets provided by the runtime components.
-The underlying technology platform is the Java Web Profile compliant application server (such as Tomcat).
-On top, there are the Eclipse Dirigible containers for service execution, which depending on the scripting language and purpose can be: Rhino, Nashorn, V8, Mylyn, Flowable, ActiveMQ, etc. The runtime can be scaled independently from the design time and can be deployed without the design time at all (for productive landscapes).
+The runtime components provide the cloud application after you create it.
+The underlying technology platform is a Java-Web-Profile-compliant application server (such as Tomcat).
+On top are the Eclipse Dirigible containers for service execution.
+Depending on the scripting language and purpose, they can be:
+* GraalVM JS
+* Mylyn
+* Flowable
+* ActiveMQ
+* etc.

+The runtime can be scaled independently from the design time and can be deployed without the design time at all (for productive landscapes).

 ![Dirigible Components](images/architecture_components.png){: .img-responsive }

-Depending on the target cloud platform, in Eclipse Dirigible can be integrated the services provided by the underlying platform.
+Depending on the target cloud platform, you can integrate the services provided by the underlying technology platform in Eclipse Dirigible.

 ![Dirigible on a Cloud Platform](images/architecture_on_platform.png){: .img-responsive }